Materials Dispatch

 China

-China stands out in this dataset through named industrial and corporate presence, policy leverage over trade and investment, and upstream production exposure, with its strongest relevance showing up in Gallium, Graphite, and Neodymium.
+China stands out in this dataset through named industrial and corporate presence, policy leverage over trade and investment, and upstream production exposure, with its strongest relevance showing up in Gallium, Graphite, and Terbium.

 This country stands out through downstream industrial presence, named companies, and end-market relevance rather than pure upstream concentration.